tjko/fanpico/README.md

   - 0804D: signals are read through multiplexer measuring one fan at a time, by measuring pulse length.
 * Temperature readings are done using ADC, with help of a accurrate 3V voltage reference (LM4040).
 Any NTC (10k or 100k) thermistors can be used as themperature sensors.
 * Each FAN output has jumper to select whether fan gets its power from associated MBFAN connector or from the AUX connector
-* There is a jumper to select wheter power the Fanpico itself from MBFAN1 or AUX connector.
+* There is a jumper to select whether power the Fanpico itself from MBFAN1 or AUX connector.

 To help design and test Fanpico couple other projects were born:
 * [Tiny PicoProbe](https://github.com/tjko/tiny-picoprobe/) - tiny PicoProbe implementation.